openziti/ziti-tunnel-sdk-c/README.md

 #### How does ziti-edge-tunnel configure nameservers?

 `ziti-edge-tunnel run` provides a built-in nameserver that will answer queries that exactly match authorized OpenZiti services' intercept domain names, and will respond with a hard-fail `NXDOMAIN` code if the query does not match an authorized service.

-Optionally, you may enable DNS recursion by specifying an upstream nameserver to answer queries for other domain names that are not services' intercept domain
-names: `ziti-edge-tunnel run --dns-upstream 208.67.222.222`.
+Optionally, you may enable DNS recursion by specifying an upstream nameserver to answer queries for other domain names that are not services' intercept domain names: `ziti-edge-tunnel run --dns-upstream 208.67.222.222`.

-`ziti-edge-tunnel` implements the `systemd` dbus socket and will try to use it to configure the OS's resolvers with `systemd-resolved`.
+`ziti-edge-tunnel` uses the `libsystemd` D-Bus RPC client and will try to configure the OS's resolvers with `systemd-resolved`.
 If that's not possible for any reason then `ziti-edge-tunnel run` will fall back to shell commands like `resolvectl`.
 If those too do not succeed then `ziti-edge-tunnel run` will attempt to modify `/etc/resolv.conf` directly to install the built-in